-The average yearly salary of a blockchain engineer is over $150,000.
+The average yearly salary of a blockchain engineer is around $87,300.

 It is an exciting time in the tech industry and a fantastic opportunity for anyone looking for a new direction in their career.
 Connect with a career advisor today to find out how to get your start in tech.